Uranium.io (XU3O8) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Uranium.io Historical Price

-According to the latest data gathered on Uranium.io live price page, the current price of Uranium.io is 5.063USD.
+According to the latest data gathered on Uranium.io live price page, the current price of Uranium.io is 5.134USD.
 The circulating supply of Uranium.io(XU3O8) is

 In the past 24 hours, Uranium.io has shown a price movement of